Quevedo: Brevity and Nullity (From Spanish)

 whose breath lulled you back on the hammock,

-on your wingless flights, amid the trees.
+on wingless flights, amid the trees.

 Alas time never drops the sands